 Getting Started

 Key Consideration

-If your CDR DS screens are inactive for 30 minutes, you will be automatically logged out.
+If your CDR web session is inactive for 30 minutes, you will be automatically logged out.
 If you have completed but not saved the form on which you have entered data, that data will be lost.

 Logging Into and Out of CDR Data Services

 When going to the CDR web site, the first page is always the login page.